08-Aryan/Sentient_Ai/DEPLOYMENT_RENDER_VERCEL.md

     -   Add `DATABASE_URL` and paste the `Internal Database URL`.
     -   Save Changes.
 Render will redeploy.

+### Seeding the Production Database (Critical)
+Since we moved responses to the database, you must populate it once deployed:
+1. Go to your **Web Service** dashboard on Render.
+2. Click the **Shell** tab (left sidebar).
+3. Run: `python seed_templates.py`
+4. You should see "Successfully added X templates" or "Skipping seed".

 **Copy Backend URL**: Once deployed, copy the URL (e.g., `https://sentiment-chatbot-backend.onrender.com`).
 You need this for Vercel.

 ---